Honda TRX250R

-The Honda TRX250R is a sport ATV manufactured by Honda between 1986 and 1989.
-It combins a lightweight frame and good handling with a liquid-cooled two-stroke engine and six-speed close-ratio transmission.
+The Honda TRX250R was a sport ATV manufactured by Honda between 1986 and 1989.
+It combined a lightweight frame and good handling with a liquid-cooled two-stroke engine and six-speed close-ratio transmission.
 Although only being manufactured for four years, the "250R", as it was known, was long a primary choice for ATV racers until the resurgence of factory involvement and usage of four-stroke engines in sport ATV's beginning in 2003 and 2004.